-Muira puama is a flowering plant that grows natively in the Amazon rainforest, and is often referred to as the “Viagra of the Rainforest”, because of its potent ability to boost libido in both sexes.
+Muira puama is a flowering plant that grows natively in the Amazon rainforest and is often referred to as the “Viagra of the Rainforest”, because of its potent ability to boost libido in both sexes.
 Studies have referenced its enormous potential for use against stress, depression, and as an aphrodisiac.
 Another scientific adaptogen, Muira puama helps protect the body against stress, and because it is high in sterols, the foundation for hormones, this herb aids in balancing them.
 When studied, 65% of women reported an increase in libido after just one month of use, and by increasing blood flow to the pelvis, Muira puama also increases sensitivity, pleasure, and orgasm.

 Purchase a quality Muira puama powder here.

 After suffering the hallmark signs of hormonal imbalance long enough, I finally decided to take charge of my health through diet and nutrition.
-After heavy research, and experimentation, How He’s Raised is proud to introduce our newest product for a healthier you: HerLIBIDO [available here].
+After heavy research, and experimentation, How He’s Raised is proud to introduce our newest product for a healthier you: HerLIBIDO [unavailable due to COVID].
 Filled with only a blend of 5 miraculous natural herbs, Maca root, Oatstraw, Catuaba Bark, Ashwagandha Root, and Muira Puama, HerLIBIDO is guaranteed to offer something to women of all walks of life.
 Now backed by scientific evidence, as explained above, these herbs have been used for generations for balancing hormones, boosting libido, improving orgasm, magnifying energy, and enhancing mood.